fidelsurtida/snake/README.md

   - Added a regen label with fade and move up animation after eating food.
   - Fixed food respawn bounderies and added checker to prevent overlap with snake.
   - Fixed bug of snake movement going back when pressing 2 simultaneous directions.
+  - Added an apple sprite to the food class.

 <br>
 <b>This project is currently under development.</b>